THE FOLLOWING MAY NOT BE REPRODUCED

 Not quite.
 I'm not against any fixture type, but I am so tired of fog and moving beams, and also of visible truss and fixtures, that I don't care if I ever see them again -- unless everyone else stopped employing them; then I might incorporate that look.
 I don't like to do or use what others do.
 Since almost everyone seems to be into visible equipment and moving beams through fog, I don't presently want them.
 I am much more into looks than movement.

 Understand though, that I don't condemn the usage of visible fixtures and moving beams.
-Only because they are now so overused, I am bored of seeing them and yearn for something original -- or at least, something unique on today's stage, even if it means reviving something from the distant past.
+Only because they are now so overused, I am bored of seeing them.
+As a respected colleague of mine recently said: Just because the lights can move does not mean they have to!
+I yearn for something original -- or at least, something unique on today's stage, even if it means reviving a technique and equipment from the distant past.

 Regarding originality or uniqueness, currently, few seem to be using fabric or ultraviolet (at least in my geographic area of design work), so I am trying to convince the powers that be to incorporate them into some of their productions.
 If too many others were to then begin to use those elements, I would stop and change to something else.
 I don't care as much about originality as I do about uniqueness.
 Thus, I am not against reintroducing something from the past that is not currently being used so as to present it to a new audience.